 - First initiate conversation

-This script can be triggered if the customer is sending a message to your page for the first time.
+This script can be triggered if the customer sends a message to your page for the first time.

 2. First step: When a customer triggers a script by using a keyword, this is the first message they will receive in reply.